 Hailing from the Northeast, Amy Young has practiced yoga since her early 20s, starting a regular practice in 2009 at The Ashram Yoga in Kirkland, WA.
 In 2014, she completed the Ashram Teaching Training (200 hour) and began leading classes.
 Additionally, she managed The Ashram Yoga studio from 2015-2019.
 She completed her 500 Hour Teacher Training with My Vinyasa Practice with Michelle Young in Austin, Texas.
 In 2020, She opened Hilltop Yoga in Woodinville Yoga where she works with private clients to apply the 8 Limbs in their daily lives.
+Amy has continued her education and in 2023 become a certified yoga therapist.

 Since 2014, Amy has been teaching Yin Yoga, 26x2, and Power Vinyasa Flow.
 Her classes are light-hearted and effective with consistent postures and flow.
 Amy believes a daily practice of yoga keeps her mind, body and spirit balanced.
 What she does in the room gives her balance to take life’s challenges head on and is a reminder, no matter what, to just breathe.